William J. (Jim) Vosburg

 Associate Director, Scientific and Technical Resource Integration

-Dr. Leslie Shapard is the associate director of Scientific and Technical Resource Integration (STRI).
+Ms. Keri Cagle is the associate director of Research, Reviews, Evaluation, & Technology.
 She is responsible for overseeing ORISE peer and merit reviews and related scientific meetings and reports.
-She and her staff support nine offices with the Department of Energy's (DOE) Office of Science (Advanced Scientific Computing Research, Basic Energy Sciences, Biological and Environmental Research, Fusion Energy Sciences, High Energy Physics, Nuclear Physics, Workforce Development for Scientists and Teachers, Small Business Innovation and Small Business Technology Transfer, and the Office of the Deputy Director for Science Programs), the National Nuclear Security Administration Office of Defense Programs, the Office of Energy Efficiency and Renewable Energy (EERE), as well as several DOE National Laboratories, including Oak Ridge National Laboratory, Argonne National Laboratory, and Sandia National Laboratories.
+She and her staff support nine offices within the Department of Energy's (DOE) Office of Science (Advanced Scientific Computing Research, Basic Energy Sciences, Biological and Environmental Research, Fusion Energy Sciences, High Energy Physics, Nuclear Physics, Workforce Development for Scientists and Teachers, Small Business Innovation and Small Business Technology Transfer, and the Office of the Deputy Director for Science Programs), the National Nuclear Security Administration Office of Defense Programs, the Office of Energy Efficiency and Renewable Energy (EERE), the Office of Environment, Health, Safety, & Security, as well as several DOE National Laboratories, including Oak Ridge National Laboratory, Argonne National Laboratory, and Sandia National Laboratories.

 Associate Director, Human Health and Environment